Death Parade analysis: the bar game to reveal soul destiny

 According to this process the darkness inside human souls does not only emerges but it is also sustained and inserted into the guests due to their precarious condition.

-After the death: the salvation opportunity as the statement of free will.
+The salvation opportunity as the statement of free will.

 You may ask yourself why in the after-death world arbiters need to submit a test to decide the destiny of the soul.
 Can’t they evaluate the action made by humans when they were alive?
 No.